 This mobile app has been the best thing to happen to me in my task-tracking life.
 I’m the type of gal that thinks of something I need to do but if it’s not written down, I’ll get distracted and forget about it completely until it’s due.
 So now, with TickTick’s offline task storage feature and easy interface, all I have to do is to make sure I type in some semblance of the task I’m thinking of before anything else comes to take my attention and I can rely on it to be there for me to tick off later (which feel so satisfying).

-What I like best about the app too is that it can syc my day’s task list from Google Calendar so I’ll only have to look at one place for all my tasks: TickTick!
-Unfortunately, you can’t tick those tasks off unlike the tasks that you manually put in the app yourself but it’s nifty to be able to skim through all of your tasks/events for the day for quick reference.
+What I like best about the app too is that it can sync my day’s task list with Google Calendar so I’ll only have to look at one place for all my tasks: TickTick!
+Unfortunately, you can’t tick the Google Calendar events off unlike the tasks that you manually put in the app but it’s nifty to be able to skim through all of your tasks/events for the day for quick reference.

 What I usually put in TickTick are small errands and tasks that I’ve forgotten to pre-schedule.
 Often, it’s where I dump all the small tasks that pile up on busy days so I can systematically go through them before I clock out.